RichardLitt/remote-workers-toolbox/README.md

 # Tools available for remote workers

-Remote work is hard, no matter what the self help books and coworking space marketers say.
+Remote work is hard.
 Office workers have certain benefits: regular interaction with coworkers, a stable location with good wifi and amenities, the ability to improve their cubicles, and above all, routine.
 Remote workers often don't have these things, and the grind of finding them is real.
+During times of frustration, it is good to remember that jQuery, or Sketch, or my writer newsletters aren't the only things that are in your toolbox.

-I've been debating a lot about remote work recently, especially during times of burn out or frustration.
-During these times, it is good to remember that jQuery, or Sketch, or my writer newsletters aren't the only things that are in my toolbox.
+This list is for tools, methods, or habits that can be used to refocus, to become present, to fight loneliness, depression, and choke points for productivity.

-This list is for those times - these are tools that can be used to refocus, to become present, to fight loneliness, depression, and choke points for productivity. _Please contribute if you have tools you use that are not on this list._
+These are all also useful for office workers - however, I feel that remote workers, digital nomads, and specifically tech workers often need to be reminded they exist, and to make an effort to integrate them into their lifestyles.

-These are all also useful for office workers - however, I feel that remote workers, digital nomads, and specifically tech workers often need to be reminded they exist, and to use them.
+_Please contribute if you have tools you use that are not on this list._

-## Immediate Tools
+## In the moment

  * **Go for a walk**.
  * **Ask for help**.
 Ask anyone working near you, or on social media.